ABOUT THE AUTHOR

 Q. WHERE ARE YOU FROM?

-A. I grew up - and still live in - Sheffield.
+A. I grew up in Sheffield.
 I had a fairly ordinary working class background, at a time when the city was still dominated by the steel industry.
 I've lived in other places but always gravitated back here.
-It tends to get a lot of bad press, but it's a good place to live, and a lot greener than most people give it credit for - I mean that in the sense of trees and countryside rather than the ecological sense.
-I don't set my novels here, because I think it's difficult to be objective about somewhere you know well.
-But other writers have no problem with that, so it's just a case of different strokes, I suppose.
+It tends to get a lot of bad press, but that’s mainly from people who’ve never been there.

 Q. WHAT DID YOU DO BEFORE YOU STARTED TO WRITE FULL TIME?

 A. After university I somehow ended up doing property repairs for several years.
 Not much fun in winter, believe me.
 That was followed by a stint teaching English in Spain, and then I came back to the UK and played percussion in various bands.
 None of them came to anything, but several musician friends became successful after I'd left, which probably says it all.
 At more or less the same time, I started writing feature articles for the national broadsheets and colour supplements.
-I don't have any formal training as a journalist, but I've always found it complements writing novels fairly well.
-It forces you to be disciplined, and gets you away from your desk, which is no bad thing.
-And if not for the journalism I would never have visited the Body Farm and had the idea for The Chemistry of Death .
+I didn’t have any formal training as a journalist, but I found it complemented writing novels.
+And if not for that I would never have visited the Body Farm and had the idea for The Chemistry of Death

 Q. HOW DID YOU FIRST START WRITING?